Information Statement

 - Ensuring global compliance - Aligning with OECD’s Global Minimum Tax (GMT) framework and other international tax standards;

-- Supporting businesses – Providing guidance, resources and expert support to help companies navigate Bermuda’s corporate tax system; and
+- Supporting businesses – Providing guidance, resources and expert support to help companies navigate Bermuda’s corporate income tax system; and

 - Safeguarding Bermuda’s economic future - Strengthening financial resilience through strategic tax collection and oversight.